Eyezuhk/eyezuhk.github.io/_posts/2022-02-16-CyberDefenders-Qradar101-Write-up.md

 ---
 layout: post
-title: a post with videos
+title: CyberDefenders Qradar101 Write up
-date: 2023-04-24 21:01:00
+date: 2022-02-16 12:00:00
 description: this is what included videos could look like
-tags: formatting videos
+tags: Qradar, Cyberdefenders, Threat Hunting
-categories: sample-posts
+categories: SIEM
 ---

 This is an example post with videos.
 It supports local video files.